Ziad-Abaza/OX-game/README.md

 ## Code Structure

 - `index.html`: Contains the HTML structure for the Tic Tac Toe grid and the game's title.
-- `XO.css`: The styling file that defines the appearance of the game grid and the layout.
+- `styles.css`: The styling file that defines the appearance of the game grid and the layout.
-- `XO.js`: The JavaScript file containing the game logic including:
+- `script.js`: The JavaScript file containing the game logic including:
   - Player moves
   - Checking for the winner
   - Handling game over scenarios